fjwright/Run-REDUCE-0/docs/UserGuide.md

 symbolic-mode output is purple.
-Redfront colouring is intended to provide a full emulation of the standard REDUCE `redfront` facility and it loads the `redfront` package (silently), which outputs additional markup that is then interpreted by Run-REDUCE in the same way that it is normally interpreted by the `redfront` executable running in a suitable terminal (emulator).
+Redfront colouring is intended to provide a full emulation of the standard REDUCE `redfront` facility and it loads the `redfront` package (silently), which outputs additional markup that is interpreted by Run-REDUCE in the same way that it is normally interpreted by the `redfront` executable running in a suitable terminal (emulator).
 In Redfront mode all prompts and interactive input are red, algebraic-mode output is blue, and echoed file input and symbolic-mode output are not coloured.
 Note that turning Redfront mode on or off does not take effect until REDUCE is (re-)started, and turning other modes on or off does not fully take effect until the next input prompt.

 ### Single Pane Display